Deitox/kestrel_engine/docs/animation_workflows.md

     - Loader errors such as `Clip keyframe time cannot be negative` or `Clip keyframe contains non-finite rotation value` point directly at the offending keyframe index.
     - If a clip fails to appear in the inspector list, confirm the asset was retained (`AssetManager::retain_clip`) and that the scene/prefab dependency points at the JSON path.
     - Scene and prefab exports automatically record transform clip dependencies; when moving clip JSON files, update the retained path so round-trip loads can resolve them without manual fixes.
     - Performance budget for this milestone is <= 0.40 ms CPU for 2 000 active clips; trigger `cargo test --release animation_targets_measure -- --ignored --nocapture` when you need a fresh measurement.
-Use `python scripts/sprite_bench.py --label clips_baseline --runs 3` to capture the three-run summary + JSON artefact without hanging on to the full console logs.
+Use `python scripts/capture_sprite_perf.py --label clips_baseline --runs 3` to gather both the averaged bench artefacts and the anim_stats per-step log/JSON pair for later comparison.

 ## Skeletal Animation Pipeline
 - **Authoring prerequisites**